selimanac/defold-graph-pathfinder/README.md

 - **Flat Array Architecture**: Cache-friendly memory layout using `dmArray<T>` from the Defold SDK
 - **Path Caching**: LRU cache with version-based invalidation for frequently reused paths
 - **Projected Pathfinding**: Supports pathfinding from arbitrary positions, not limited to graph nodes
+- **Spatial Index for Large Graphs: Grid-based spatial indexing for 10-100× speedup in large graphs (>500 nodes)
 - **Dynamic Graph Updates**: Add or remove nodes and edges at runtime with automatic cache invalidation
 - **Min-Heap Priority Queue**: Custom implementation with zero-copy memory pooling and bulk operations
 - **Distance Caching**: Spatial hashing for fast approximate distance lookups